Global Ecology and Conservation (MSc)

 Our MSc offers excellent training for future ecologists and conservationists.
 Its blend of theory and practical research skills, conservation management and legislation, and identifying emerging threats, will furnish you with the scientific knowledge, hands-on experience and adaptability that are highly valued by employers in today’s global job market.

-In particular, we expect many of our graduates to enjoy successful careers in research, ecological consultancy, and conservation policy and practice.
+We expect many of our graduates to enjoy successful careers in research, ecological consultancy, and conservation policy and practice.
 With its focus on practical training in both subject-specific and generic research skills, our MSc provides the ideal platform for further study and a career in academia.
-Students who choose the optional Science Communication module will learn how to translate science for a variety of audiences, opening up other exciting avenues, such as journalism, broadcasting and public engagement.

 Alongside sound scientific training, this course will enable you to develop transferable skills that are in high demand beyond ecology and conservation.
-In particular, skills such as data management, analysis and literacy; making complex research accessible to a wide audience; appraising alternative management proposals and policies; and devising evidence-based solutions to problems, are vital in a range of roles across the public, private and third sectors.
+Skills such as data management, analysis and literacy; making complex research accessible to a wide audience; appraising alternative management proposals and policies; and devising evidence-based solutions to problems, are vital in a range of roles across the public, private and third sectors.

 Placements

-This course offers multiple opportunities to develop your practical research skills via fieldwork modules and a professional placement.
+This course offers multiple opportunities to develop your practical research skills through fieldwork modules and professional placements.

 Direct experience of different habitats and fieldwork techniques is an important part of an ecologist’s training, and several of our core modules include a fieldwork element, which involves practising field skills in locations around South Wales.
 Depending on the topic selected, your research project may also offer the opportunity for extensive fieldwork.

-Students who select the optional Field Research and Placement module can choose from a range of field courses (approximately 10-15 days), both here in the UK and in international locations, such as Tobago and Borneo.
+Students who select the optional Field Research and Placement module (BIT055) can choose from a range of field courses (approximately 1-2 weeks), both here in the UK and international locations, such as Tobago and Borneo.
 Our international field courses incur additional costs, but these are partly subsidised by the School of Biosciences.
-This module also includes a five-day placement at a relevant, UK-based organisation, such as a conservation NGO, research laboratory, field centre, museum or zoological institute.
-Students arrange their own placements, with support and guidance from University staff.
+This module also includes a 10-day placement at a relevant, UK-based or overseas organisation, such as a conservation NGO, research laboratory, field centre, museum, ecological consultancy or zoological institute.
+Students arrange their own placements, with support and guidance from university staff.

 In total, you can choose to spend approximately one month in the field as part of your taught modules (not including the research project, which can also be field-based), enabling you to develop practical ecology and conservation skills that can be taken all over the world.